 Disaster Spiritual Care emerged from efforts by the National Transportation Safety Board to support the victims of airline disasters and their families.
 The Red Cross now provides this care through thoroughly trained and screened spiritual care providers who are deployed with every disaster team.
-Many are members of other professional chaplaincy organizations like the Association for Professional Chaplains; other key organizations include the following.
-Please let us know if you have more information:
+Furthermore, the Federal Emergency Management Administration (FEMA) also offers a .4 CEU course, “IS-505: Religious and Cultural Literacy and Competency in Disaster.”
+Many chaplains are members of other professional chaplaincy organizations like the Association for Professional Chaplains or provide disaster spiritual care through their specific denominational bodies, such as The Foursquare Church.
+If you’ve got more resources you think we should include on this sector, let us know at email@example.com.

 Disaster Chaplaincy Services

 In Spring 2000, Rabbi Stephen Roberts approached the American Red Cross in Greater New York (ARC-GNY) about recruiting a committee to facilitate partnerships with faith communities so that spiritual care could be immediately available in the event of a local emergency.
 Over the course of a year, a multi-faith team including Catholic, Jewish, Protestant and Muslim professional chaplains worked with ARC-GNY to develop this concept and create a disaster response spiritual care program for the New York metropolitan area.

 The program was finalized one week prior to 9/11/2001.
 With disaster protocol ready to be implemented, more than 800 chaplains volunteered their time and skills over the next nine months of rescue and recovery efforts.
 The largest multi-faith chaplaincy effort ever in the United States, the program had an immediate impact.